dzinciol/Krzysztof-Dziedzic/README.md

 ## A little bit about me

 My name is Krzysztof Dziedzic.
 I graduated from Teachers' Training College.
-It has been one of the most important adventures in my life as it prepared me well to the world where English language provides me with access to almost unlimited power (in Emperor's Palpatine voice) - the ability to search for data in English.
+It has been one of the most important adventures in my life as it prepared me well to the world where English language provides me with access to almost unlimited power (in Emperor Palpatine's voice) - the ability to search for data in English.

 I've been working in customer service almost my entire life, but I want to change that.
 So much that, if hired, you will get the most dedicated person alive as I want to actually have a job where there's no glass ceiling, a job where I will be able to develop skills that are actually benefitial in the 21st century.